This ultimate summer bucket list is full of cheap and fun summer activities for kids!

-On the Fourth of July, families all over the country gather to commemorate America’s independence with a fireworks show.
+On the Fourth of July, families nationwide gather to commemorate America’s independence with a fireworks show.
 There may be other fireworks displays in your city as well, so do some research, grab some blankets, and head on out to catch the beautiful show.

 If you live near a beach, run and go collect seashells!
 Collect as many as you want (you can always put them back later) and bring some home with you as a nice memento.
 You can even make a summer craft with your finds!

 If you collected some seashells, why don’t you take some of your collection and make a beautiful craft?
 My personal favorite is to buy a cheap wooden frame from the dollar store and hot glue gun your shells around the border.

 Print out a picture of your family or each child at the beach, and you have an amazing summer vacation memory ready to hang up and admire!

 Play With Sidewalk Chalk

 It’s time to get crafty with sidewalk chalk!
 Everyone knows that chalk is used to draw on concrete, but what you may not have done yet is create chalk paint or do a chalk mosaic, or any of the other amazing ideas that you can do with this cheap and fun art supply.

 It’s always so nice and refreshing to visit family!
 Summer is the perfect time to make those family visits.
 Visit a grandparent, cousins, aunts, uncles- whoever is around.

 You can even connect with a more distant family member and invite some distant cousins for a playdate.
 No family?
 No problem!
 Pick some close friends to be surrogate family and hang out with them!

 Have a Family Fun Day